yosymfony/config-loader/README.md

 ### Loading inline configuration:

-To parse inline configurations you just need to set the configuration text as first argument instead of the filename and set the syntax type as second argument:
+To parse inline configurations you just need to set the configuration text as first argument instead of the filename and set the format type as second one:

 ```php
 $repository = $config->load('server: "your-name.com"', YamlLoader::TYPE);